The benefits and side effects of sea moss can best be summed up to include:

 This includes large quantities of potassium, iodine, and even sulfur.
 It also contains other vital minerals in smaller amounts such as iron, zinc, phosphorus, magnesium, and selenium.
 As an added bonus, Irish Sea Moss is also rich in vitamins A, B, C, D, E, F and K, proteins and antioxidants!

 - It is a valuable source of taurine.

 A mineral which lowers blood pressure, Taurine is known to support a healthy metabolism and assist the body with binding bowel fats, and as a result, actively promoting the breakdown, digestion and absorption of nutrients.
 Taurine is also essential for healthy heart function and helps the body to maintain mineral balance within cells.

 - Irish Sea Moss is rich in a carbohydrate called polysaccharides.

-Polysaccharides help to strengthen the immune system.
-They also assists through the reduction in the risk of cancer and autoimmune diseases.
+Polysaccharides from certain seaweeds have been studies and found to help strengthen the immune system.
+They have been found to assist with the reduction of tumor growth and autoimmune diseases.

 - Irish Sea Moss supports blood production.